The hubris of the 2016 candidates

 - Trump, however, is also a master of self-immolation

-Washington (CNN)Hillary Clinton and Donald Trump are better at beating themselves than one another.
+Washington (CNN)Hillary Clinton and Donald Trump are better at beating themselves than each other.

 They're not just the most unpopular presidential nominees in recent memory: In the epic drama of the 2016 election, they're also tarnished heroes who are perpetually humbled by their own self-defeating flaws.